sgmackie/Polar/README.md

 ### About: <a name="about"></a>

 Simple real-time audio engine in C/C++.
-Currently using WASAPI for Windows playback with plans to expand to MacOS (Core Audio).
+Currently supports Windows (WASAPI) and Linux (ALSA), with support for macOS planned (CoreAudio).

 Primary use is as a test bed for any DSP projects I'm currently working on and to experiment with game audio concepts related to audio engine design.

 ### Changelog: <a name="changelog"></a>

 - v0.2 (Current):
+    - Linux:
+        - Started ALSA implementation
     - Windows:
         - Able to record input and object states and loop them back
 - v0.1 (Rolled back from previous WASAPI build):